AshwinSundar/congress_gov_mcp/README.md

 ```
 which uv
 ```
-2. Add the following to your Claude Desktop configuration file:
+2. Add the following to your Claude Desktop configuration file, inside the `mcpServers` block:

     **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`